chenchienlin/Chen-Chien-Lin-550C-Assignment/README.md

-# Chen-Chien-Lin-550C-Assignment
+# Chen-Chien-Lin-MECH 550C-Assignment 1
-# Project Title

-One Paragraph of project description goes here
+This project is for MECH 550C

 ## Getting Started